ST. PAUL’S CHOIR GUIDELINES

 Parking: Do not park in the front rows of the parking lot unless you need to.
 Save those for our church visitors, members, and other people with limited mobility.

 Surplice (white robe) should hang evenly over the cassock; check the mirror before leaving your robing room.
-Wash regularly; do not ever use chlorine bleach.
+Wash regularly; do not ever use chlorine bleach.Jewelry: Earrings should be modest.
+No necklaces should be worn over the vestments except the St. Paul’s Choir service cross.

 Hair: Hair should be brushed.
 Long hair can be worn loose, or held back with a plain hair band or black head band.
+No brightly colored headbands or bows.

-Footwear: Solid black dress shoes–flats or heel no greater than 1 inch.
+Footwear: Solid black dress shoes–flats or heels no greater than 1 inch.
 Shoes that are meant to be worn with socks should be worn with black socks.
 Otherwise, hosiery is optional but should be black if worn.

 Rehearsal time: Wear only the cassock (black robe) for rehearsals prior to worship time.